openshebang/openshebang/django_cheat_sheet/django_cheat_sheet.md

 1. FireFox (or other web browser)
 1. Visual Studio Code (or other Code Editor/Integrated Development Environment)

+# Naming

+1. Name the project `core` in stead of the default, that has the same name as the folder.
+2. App names should be the plural of the singular thing that is in the database/model.
+So call this `posts` for one single post in the database.
+As a naming convention we name the app and the URL that is refering this beginning with `osb`, so this will be `osbposts`.
+3. The model is the singular of the app name, but get rid of the `osb_`, so call this `post` in stead of `posts`.

 # 6. Setting up on Debian 11 (or Windows 10 with WSL2 Debian 11)

 1. Make a new repository on GitLab.com or GitHub.com
-1. Clone the repository: `git clone git clone git@github.com:diondresschers/openshebang.git`
+2. Clone the repository: `git clone git clone git@github.com:diondresschers/openshebang.git`
-1. Move to that directory: `cd ~/openshebang`
+3. Move to that directory: `cd ~/openshebang`
-1. Create a new virtual environment: `python3 -m venv .venv`
+4. Create a new virtual environment: `python3 -m venv .venv`
-1. Check that dir with `tree .venv`
+5. Check that dir with `tree .venv`
-1. Exclude that directory by adding the directory `.venv/` to the new to be created file: `vi .gitignore`
+6. Exclude that directory by adding the directory `.venv/` to the new to be created file: `vi .gitignore`
-1. Activate the virtual environment: `source .venv/bin/activate`
+7. Activate the virtual environment: `source .venv/bin/activate`

 # 7. Start Django